Things New and Old

 Around Feb-Mar 92, two men from the group – CS Woon and Steven Teh - went to see Pastor Poh about the matter.
 (Steven, who knew brother Sing from their university days, put a night in his home in Petaling Jaya.
 Brother Woon and Sing* met at the first Reformed Ministers’ Conference in Port Dickson in 1987).
 Pastor Poh indicated that he was ready to assist provided that the new work would be constituted into a church that is distinctly 1689 in doctrine and practice.
 The two men were requested to convey the plain stipulation to the group and that if they were agreeable to the condition, then they should write officially to Sri Hartamas Church, indicating that they were seeking help from Sri Hartamas Church to gather them into a distinctly Reformed Baptist Church with the 1689 Baptist Confession of Faith as its doctrinal standard.

 There are several reasons for this definite condition.
 First, it was felt that there were already many generally evangelical churches on the island.
 Another such church would make it one too many.
-Second, available resources are scarce and life is short and these require wise stewardship.
+Second, available resources are scarce and life is short, requiring wise stewardship.
 Efforts must therefore be concentrated towards the task of planting distinct NT churches, which means, planting confessional 1689 churches.
 Third, it is the sincere conviction that the Christian faith which was once for all delivered unto the saints is most accurately expressed and summarized in the 1689 Baptist Confession of Faith – the most common Doctrinal Statement of the Particular Baptist Churches.

 The two men reported back to the group and they ‘agreed’ with the condition and the letter was written and sent to Sri Hartamas Church.
-Then beginning with May 1992, Pastor Poh began to travel to Penang once a month and spent the first long weekend of the month teaching the group – with study meetings on Friday and Saturday and Sunday evenings, and with Sunday mornings devoted to regular worship services.
-On some later trips brother Sing accompanied Pastor Poh.
+Then beginning in May 1992, Pastor Poh began to travel to Penang once a month and spent the first long weekend of the month teaching the group – with study meetings on Friday and Saturday and Sunday evenings, and with Sunday mornings devoted to regular worship services.
+On some later trips, Brother Sing accompanied Pastor Poh.
 On other occasions, he made the trips on his own.
 Together they went through several series of studies with the group to prepare the individuals to be founding members of the new Church.
 The meetings were held in the homes of different brothers in the group.

 [*Sing Foo LAU, then a member of Sri Hartamas Church, was waiting upon the Lord to open the door for the pastoral ministry as he worked as an architect in Petaling Jaya.
-After Pastor Poh had been to Penang for several times, having able to assess the situation there, he asked Sing and his wife Alice, to pray and to consider the possibility of moving to Penang to be part of the new work.
-On the weekends that he had been arranged to visit Penang, he would rush to the airport in Subang after work on Friday, catch a flight to Penang, and conduct the Friday evening meeting, etc, etc. then catch the first flight on Monday morning to Subang, and rush to the office to work – that’s life in the fast lane!]
+After Pastor Poh had been to Penang several times, having been able to assess the situation there, he asked Sing and his wife Alice, to pray and to consider the possibility of moving to Penang to be part of the new work.
+On the weekends that he was arranged to visit Penang, he would rush to the airport in Subang after work on Friday, catch a flight to Penang, conduct the Friday evening meeting, etc, etc. then catch the first flight on Monday morning to Subang, and rush to the office to work – that’s life in the fast lane!]

 C. The Series of Studies Covered